 Lesson 1: They had an open door

 Christ opened His letter to Philadelphia by revealing His sovereignty.
 He is the One who “has the key of David, He who opens and no one shuts, and shuts and no one opens” (Revelation 3:7).
 This alludes to Eliakim, a king in the line of David who held the key to all the king’s treasures (Isaiah 22:22).
-When Eliakim opened the door, it was opened.
-When he closed the door, it was closed.
+When Eliakim opened the door, it stood open.
+When he closed the door, it stood closed.
 In the same way, Jesus possesses the key to the kingdom of God and entrance into eternal life.
 With that in mind, He told the church in Philadelphia, “I have set before you an open door, and no one can shut it.”
 When the Lord opens a door for someone to hear His Word, nothing can prevail against it.

 This notion of an open door appears several times in the New Testament.
 In each case, the “open door” represents an opportunity for ministry.
-Paul talked about doors for ministry that opened in Ephesus (1 Corinthians 16:8-9) and in Troas (2 Corinthians 2:12).
+Paul talked about doors for ministry that opened in Ephesus (1 Corinthians 16:8-9) and Troas (2 Corinthians 2:12).
 In each of these passages, the door opened apart from Paul’s plans.
 When the door opened in Ephesus, it caused him to change his plans.
 When the door opened in Troas, it conflicted with Paul’s desire to find Titus.
-It’s significant that Paul did not force the doors open.
-Rather, the Lord opened these doors.
+It’s noteworthy that Paul did not force the doors open.
+Instead, the Lord opened these doors.

-“Christ has the keys and He opens the doors.
+Christ has the keys and He opens the doors.
 Then let us not barge our way unceremoniously through doors which are still closed.
 We must wait for Him to make openings for us.
 Damage is continually being done to the cause of Christ by rude or blatant testimony.
 It is indeed right to seek to win for Christ our friends and relatives at home and at work, but we are sometimes in a greater hurry than God is.
 Be patient, pray hard, love much, and wait expectantly for the opportunity of witness.
 The same applies to our future.
 More mistakes are probably made by speed than by sloth, by impatience than by deleteriousness.
 God’s purposes often ripen slowly and if the door is shut, don’t put your shoulder to it.
-Wait till Christ takes out the key and opens it up.”1
+Wait till Christ takes out the key and opens it up.1

 Lesson 2: They had a little strength